Diffusion Models for Constrained Domains: Background

 Under mild conditions on $p_0$, the time-reversed process $(\overleftarrow{\bfX}_t)_{t \in \ccint{0,T}} = (\bfX_{T-t})_{t \in \ccint{0,T}}$ also satisﬁes an SDE \citep{cattiaux2021time,haussmann1986time} given by

 where $p_t$ denotes the density of $\bfX_t$.
-The quantity $\nabla \log p_t $ is referred as the Stein score and is unavailable in practice.
-It can be approximated with a score network $s_\theta(t,\cdot)$ trained by minimising an implicit score matching ($\mathrm{ism}$) loss
+This construction allows direct sampling of the forward process and leverages the Euler-Maruyama discretisation to facilitate sampling of the reverse process.
+Finally, the quantity $\nabla \log p_t $ is referred as the Stein score and is unavailable in practice.
+It can be approximated with a score network $s_\theta(t,\cdot)$ trained by minimising a denoising score matching ($\mathrm{dsm}$) loss